admtrv/DzenGarden/README.md

 parameter_name = 'crossover_type'
 parameter_values = ["single_point_crossover", "two_point_crossover", "uniform_crossover"]
 ```
-Here, we specify the parameter we want to test (for example crossover_type) and the values it can take.
+Here, we specify the parameter we want to test (for example `'crossover_type'`) and the values it can take.

 - **Collecting Data:**